mahmud-sajib/Easy-CRM/README.md

 # Easy-CRM
-Easy CRM is a Customer Management application built for solo freelancers to manage their clients at ease.
+Easy CRM (Python/Django/JavaScript) is a client management app for solo entrepreneurs, offering features like contact tracking, deal management, notes, and easy client organization in one place.